 Social media users upload a total of 3.2 billion images every day, meaning recognising that your brand is up against tough competition is vital.
 How can you make your content stand out from the crowd?
 By using images that compel your audience to want to find out more.
 Diversity within the images you choose is also key since users will tire easily if they constantly see similar images from you.
-Here are a few styles of images that are proven to drive engagement on social media.
+Maybe, as a brand, if you are doing product shoots, you could take a photo of each product with different cool wallpapers or backgrounds that you see fit.
+Always opt for the styles of images that are proven to drive engagement on social media.

 When you hear the name Coca-Cola, there’s a good chance you instantly think of its logo.
 This has a whole lot going for it.
 Firstly, it’s simple.
 Secondly, it uses colours that evoke emotion with red helping to elicit emotion (more on this later).
 And thirdly the Spencerian script typeface is playful and all about enjoyment.
 The message?
 Reach for Coca-Cola when you’re relaxed, happy and winding down for the day.
 Genius.